sil-car/lt/GIT BASICS.md

 #   - add text
 #   - save file

-# Check local repo status.
+# A. Check local repo status to verify that a file has been created.
 ~/lt$ git status
 On branch main
 Your branch is up to date with 'origin/main'.